 Buttermilk is a mesophilic product, which means you can culture it at room temperature.

-This is an authentic Buttermilk starter.
+This is the authentic famed Bulgarian Buttermilk starter.
 Each pack contains loose powder mix, in perfect proportions, of the strains required to make the perfect Buttermilk.
 And because this is a heirloom Buttermilk starter with live active bacteria, that means that you can reuse Buttermilk from your previous batch to culture your new batch, for as long as you wish.

 The starter contains lactic acid cultures isolated from natural sources in ecologically preserved areas in Bulgaria.
 It is fully natural and organic with no preservatives, additives, artificial colors or flavors.
 It contains no GMO ingredients and it is soy and gluten free.